lightbits/lightbits.github.io/euler/euler.markdown

 <!-- todo: color blindness. these two appear the same in grayscale -->
 ![](cv-why-not-euler-anim0.gif)

-Why is this a problem?
+This is called gimbal lock, and happens no matter what Euler angle convention you use (although the specific rotation at which it happens will vary depending on the convention), but why is this a problem?

 <img src="book/book1.jpg" style="max-width:320px;width:100%;">

-Well if the true rotation is at the sideways angle.
+If our book is at a 90 degree angle.

 But in the local case, looking at the gradient, two of our motions are equivalent.